HassanSajjad-302/HMake/Projects/UE5/README.md

 when `hhelper` runs from `/home/hassan/Projects/UnrealEngine/uebuild`; it does not need to be copied from `Projects/UE5`.
 The `Projects/UE5/hmake.cpp` copy exists so the repository's `UE5` CMake target can compile the same generated entry point.
+Keep `scanner.py`, its tests, and this documentation in HMake; do not duplicate the whole `Projects/UE5` directory in the UE checkout.
+The UE checkout owns the decentralized `*.hmake.hpp` files, its generated root `hmake.cpp`, and the generated `Engine/Source/HMakeSharedDefs.h`.

 The default command row is read from `Engine/Intermediate/Build/Linux/x64/UnrealServer/Debug/UnrealServerMetadata.txt`